ONLINE HELP

 Remarks:

-• The result of certain functions depends on the platform used (operating system, string format, etc.).
-Differences may occur when running the test in simulation mode and when running the application test on the device corresponding to the relevant platform.
+• The result of some features depends on the platform used (OS, string format, etc.).
+There may be some differences when testing the application in the simulator or directly on the device.

-• Debugging in the simulator: You can debug your application in the simulator..
-This mode is used to quickly debug a new function or to check an algorithm but it presents differences of behavior.
+• You can debug your application in the simulator.
+This mode allows you to quickly debug a new function or test an algorithm, but implies some significant differences.
 For example:

-• On the "Project" tab, in the "Test mode" group, expand "Test mode" and select "Configure test mode".
+• On the "Project" tab, in the "Test mode" group, expand "Test mode" and select "Test mode settings".

 • Specify:

-• the command line to pass to the application during the test: enter the command line you want (personal or common to all users).
+• the command line to pass to the application during testing.
+This command can be personal or common to all users.

 • New in version 2025

-the vault management mode during the test.
+the mode used by the vault during testing.
 For more details, see Secret string vault.

 Note: This feature is only available from version 2025 Update 1.